-- (1) Petition signed by property owners is presented to Planning Administrator. - (2) Plat of survey and legal description signed by New Mexico professional land surveyor.

-- (3) Annexation and initial zoning request reviewed by village staff (three weeks). - (4) Notice of public hearing published 15 days prior to Planning Commission meeting. - (5) Annexation and initial zoning are presented at Planning Commission public hearing for recommendation to Village Council. - (6) Upon the commission's recommendation, both annexation and initial zoning ordinances are placed on the Village Council agenda (ordinances advertised 15 days). - (7) If annexation is denied by council, process ends.
-Petitioner may appeal to district court. - (8) If annexation is approved by council, annexation plat signed and filed with county clerk.
+- (1) Petition signed by property owners is presented to Planning Administrator. - (2) Plat of survey and legal description signed by New Mexico professional land surveyor. - (3) Annexation and initial zoning request reviewed by village staff (three weeks). - (4) Notice of public hearing published 15 days prior to Planning Commission meeting. - (5) Annexation and initial zoning are presented at Planning Commission public hearing for recommendation to Village Council. - (6) Upon the commission's recommendation, both annexation and initial zoning ordinances are placed on the Village Council agenda (ordinances advertised 15 days). - (7) If annexation is denied by council, process ends.
+Petitioner may appeal to district court. - (8) If annexation is approved by the governing body, a copy of the ordinance, with a copy of the plat of the area annexed, shall be filed in the office of the Lincoln County Clerk.
+After the filing the annexed area is part of the municipality.
 Two filed copies returned to village.
 If zoning is denied, staff and property owners negotiate alternate zoning request.
-If initial zoning is approved, district is designated. - (9) Annexation is deemed final and complete 30 days after filing. - (10)Length of time for process: Three to six months. - (11)Fees to be paid: Annexation fees plus initial zoning fees as listed in the fee schedule in appendix A to this Code.
+If initial zoning is approved, district is designated.

+- (9) Within 30 dayes after the filing, any person owning land within the area annexed to the municipality may appeal to the district court questioning the validity of the annexation proceedings.
+If no appeal is filed within 30 days, the annexation shall be deemed complete. - (10) The length of time for the annexation process: Three to six months. - (11) Fees to be paid: Annexation fees plus initial zoning fees as listed in the fee schedule available at the Community Development Department.

-Sec.
-54-65 VACATION
+SEC.
+54-92 VACATION